Be-Secure/bes-schema/README.md

 # BeS-Schema

-This repository defines the data exchage schema for various assets and its features in Be-Secure.
+This repository contains the data exchange schema for BeS .

-Key Be-Secure eco system entities are ..
+BeS(Be-Secure) eco system entities are ..
 - Open source projects of interest(OSSPoI)
 - Open source vulnerabilities of interest( OSSVoI)
 - Open source models of Interest (OSMoI)